Cheespeasa1234/StatsViewer/README.md

     * has a world folder, which has a level.dat folder
     * has write permissions so that a .statsviewer directory can be made

+# The Problem
+This program serves to solve a quite niche problem that I found in the way minecraft servers and minecraft worlds are stored.
+I was making a scoreboard on my server to keep track of how many sticks someone has crafted (something to do with fletchers, don't ask).
+The issue is, when creating the scoreboard, it doesn't automatically populate- instead, the admin needs to check his own stats, and check the stats files of all the users of the server.
+This is slow, annoying, and sometimes inconsistent.

+## Audience
+This is a program that visualizes information that a server admin might want to see at a glance.
+It not only shows statistics, which was the original purpose, but it shows inventory / enderchest content, achievements, world information, and gamerules, all in a nicely organized cross-platform view.
+It is completely standalone, because programs that require installation and ingrain themselves into your system are my pet peeve.
+The only thing the program stores is decompressed .dat files in a new directory in your server files, which makes it easier to debug and to do any other work yourself.

 # Documentation

 Most important files have extensive documentation with examples on how to use it.